LinkedIn is one of — if not the — most effective social networks for selling.

 There’s a simple formula for creating a memorable, eye-catching LinkedIn headline:

-For instance, you might use “BDR, helping SMBs adopt inbound marketing,” or “Salesperson, helping fitness studios go digital.”
+For instance, you might use "BDR: Helping SMBs adopt inbound marketing," or "Senior Sales Manager: Helping fitness studios go digital."

-Your summary should be one paragraph -- two at the max.
+Your LinkedIn summary should be one paragraph — two at the max.
 Prospects are usually skimming your profile, so anything longer won’t be read.

 Describe your role, your unique value proposition, and why you’re passionate about the job.
 And don’t be afraid to give your summary a little personality.
 You want readers to feel like they know you already.